will-0/parsley/README.md

 # parsley🌿

-Parsley is an platform for creating parsing algorithms, using AI assistance.
+Parsley is a platform for creating parsing algorithms, using AI assistance.
 It is currently a work-in-progress, motivated by the challenges we're facing with [Finomics](https://finomics.app).

 ## Guiding Principles